toxic0berliner/opnsense-wifi-watchdog/README.md

 ## Concept
 The idea is quite simple :

-- add a custom cron task that will run our script (inspired from [https://docs.opnsense.org/development/backend/configd.html|the official doc])
+- add a custom cron task that will run our script (inspired from [the official doc](https://docs.opnsense.org/development/backend/configd.html))
 - schedule that task to run every 5 minutes (using GUI)
 - have our script check the WIFI connection and try to fix it :
   1. check link status and IP